mathworks/MATLAB-Simulink-Challenge-Project-Hub/Classroom Challenge Projects/Projects/Maximizing Solar Panel Output for a Fixed Area/README.md

 ### Expected Results for Project Solution

-- Numerical value for optimal tilt angle (e.g. 39.8 degrees)
+- Numerical value for optimal tilt angle
-- Numerical value for optimal aspect ratio (e.g. 1.2)
+- Numerical value for optimal aspect ratio
-- Numerical value for maximum energy output (e.g. 1895.3 units) - note: these are simplified arbitrary units that, in a real-world context, would more often be defined in units of solar irrandiance (watts per m²).
+- Numerical value for maximum energy output - note: this value will be in simplified arbitrary units that, in a real-world context, would more often be defined in units of solar irrandiance (watts per m²).
-- Visualization of E(θ, r) (a figure or plot)
+- Visualization of E(θ, r)

 ## Learning Outcomes